DoD-Platform-One/bbtoc/projects/proposals/README.md

    2. A general project timeline is established
    3. Code repository is clearly identified and includes a `CONTRIBUTING.md` created the the proposer.
 4. Development iterates
-5. When ready the project requests a project presentation by submitting an [issue](https://github.com/DoD-Platform-One/P1TOC/issues)
+5. When ready the project requests a project presentation by submitting an [issue](https://github.com/DoD-Platform-One/P1TOC/issues/new?assignees=&labels=show-and-tell&template=project-presentation.md&title=Presentation%3A+%5BPROJECT%5D)
+   1. The P1TOC will coordinate in the issue and schedule a time for your presentation